On this page

 Books

-Note: There is no straightforward way to identify books in the Library Catalogue that include tests, but a subject search for either Psychological Tests or Psychological Testing is a good start.
+Note: There is no definitive way to identify books in the Library Catalogue that contain tests.

 Departmental collections

 University of British Columbia holds a collection of standardized tests at the Psychoeducational Research and Training Centre (PRTC) within the Faculty of Education.
-Members of the SFU community can use this collection under some circumstances, but it is advisable to call first (604) 822-5384.
+Professional members of the SFU community may use this collection under some circumstances, but you should contact the Centre first.
+The collection is restricted to "qualified UBC faculty and students, but professionals can make arrangements to review materials at the Centre".

 Citing psychological tests